rivasiker/autocoalhmm/README.txt

 		c) 	run coalHMM for each of the previously calculated slices.
 		d)	save the posterior probabilities into individual HDF5 files.
 		e)	collect all individual HDF5 files.

+Depending on whether target_seqname is part of the three species in the trio + outrgoup or not, it will behave differently:
+	- If the target is within the other species, then the intermediate info tables and the final HDF table will contain the coordinates of those four species.
+	- If the target is not within the other species, then the intermediate info tables and the final HDF table will contain the coordinates of all five species.
+However, for the coalHMM run only the trio + outgroup species will be kept.